eclipse-tractusx/traceability-foss/docs/concept/#638-contractagreement-admin-view/#638-contractagreement-admin-view.md

 * Scalability: The performance shouldn't suffer as the number of contracts increases

 # Out of scope
-Attribute EndDate: At the moment, the end date can't be taken from the edc, because the edc doesn't manage usage policies.
+* Attribute EndDate: At the moment, the end date can't be taken from the edc, because the edc doesn't manage usage policies.

-Showing relations between assets and contract agreements in the frontend.
+* Showing relations between assets and contract agreements in the frontend.
 In the backend, the request GET api/contracts/{tx-assetId} shall be implemented as preparation of this use case
+* If dynamic calls to the management API are not working anymore, we need to consider a new data model.
+In that case a cron job can be implemented, that regularly fetches all contractAgreements and saves them to the database.
+Then there's no need to trigger requests every time the frontend is accessed.
+  * Alternatively, there is a possibility to reduce the amount of calls needed by only showing the contractAgreementId in the frontend in an overview (no additional calls need to be made since that information is already stored in the database by the IRS cron job).
+Then the rest of the information can be shown in a separate detail view.
+Only then the API calls will be made to fetch the detailed data.

 # Assumptions
 ContractAgreementIds are stored in relation to the assets in the Trace-X database.
 These are regularly updated by an IRS cron job.